Illustration by Tracy Dai

-Most product designers want to create solutions that will be useful and joyful for their users.
-But just intending to design great products isn’t enough to design great experiences.
-When designers craft a product, they need to organize content and features in a logical way, but it’s hard to achieve this goal when you’re only at the beginning of a design process.
+When designers craft a product, they must not only select relevant content and features but also organize them in a logical way.
+It’s hard to achieve this goal when you’re only at the beginning of a design process.
 Fortunately, a simple solution exists for this problem: a wireframe map.

 Clearly define user goals